JimmyDeJesus/Code-A-Responsive-Design-Website-001/README.md

 002.011
   -added Tablet-Styles-002.011 branch
    .adjusted style.css with Tablet Styles so the website is more readable
     in tablet view.

+002.013
+  -added Mobile-Styles-002.013 branch
+   .adjusted style.css with Mobile styles so the website is more readable in mobile view.